sharma-ujjwal/files/README - Copy.md

         ' Show child items
         For Each child In childItems
             If child.Tag = Item.Key Then
-                Me.ListView1.ListItems.Add(, , child.Text) ' Add the child item to the ListView
-                child.EnsureVisible ' Ensure the child item is visible End If
+                ' Add the child item to the ListView Me.ListView1.ListItems.Add(, , child.Text) ' Add the child item to the ListView child.EnsureVisible ' Ensure the child item is visible End If